At a Glance

 Tailor Your CV: Make sure your CV highlights your experience in primary teaching, especially in KS1 and KS2.
 Include specific examples of lesson planning, classroom management, and any relevant achievements that demonstrate your ability to inspire young learners.

 Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for teaching and your understanding of the role.
-Mention your teaching philosophy, how you engage students, and your approach to managing classroom behaviour.
-Personalise it to reflect why you want to work in Dunstable.
+Mention your organisational skills and how you create a positive learning atmosphere.
+Be sure to address why you're a great fit for the school in Dunstable.

-Highlight Relevant Experience: In your application, emphasise your minimum of 2 years’ experience in primary teaching.
-Provide details about the age groups you've taught, the subjects you've covered, and any special projects or initiatives you've been involved in.
+Highlight Relevant Experience: In your application, emphasise your minimum of 2 yearsβ experience in primary teaching.
+Provide details about the age groups you've taught, the subjects you've covered, and any special projects or initiatives you've led.

 Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
-A polished application reflects your attention to detail and professionalism, which are crucial in a teaching role.
+A polished application reflects your strong written communication skills, which are essential for a teaching role.

 How to prepare for a job interview at Keep Education